boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 * Position the various concepts: network slice, network resource partition, virtual transport network, etc.
 * Clarify the need of the various identifiers introduced so far and soften redundant/duplicate uses.
 * Harmonize the definition of relevant identifiers (length, encoding, usage, etc.) rather than having the specification of the same identifier repeated in many places.
+For example, current specifications  use distinct encoding length of the same attribute (variable, 16-bit, 32-bit).
 * Clarify the relationship and co-existence of identifiers if more than one is needed.

 Future versions of this document many include recommendations.